 - a few drops of dish detergent.
 (Some sources say not to use soap, but rinsing the feeders thoroughly solves any problems with using soap.)

-- different sizes of brushes like, bottle brushes, port brushes and a curled brush to reach in under the port end of the feeder.
+- different sizes of brushes like bottle brushes, port brushes, and a curled brush to reach in under the port end of the feeder.

 - fresh syrup

-How Should Feeders Be Cleaned?
+2. How Should Hummingbird Feeders Be Cleaned?

 Cleaning and Care of Your Hummingbird Feeder